Screendead/skulk.api/README.md

 # skulk.dev API Guide

 This guide will help you get started with integrating our API into your applications.
-Our API provides access to [https://opensea.io/collection/philosophicalfoxes](Philosophical Fox)-related resources, including thumbnails of various sizes and formats.
+Our API provides access to [Philosophical Fox](https://opensea.io/collection/philosophicalfoxes)-related resources, including thumbnails of various sizes and formats.

 ## Table of Contents